mac-comp240/hw-asm-lea-decode/README.md

     make compare

-When you have everything correct, you will get nothing returned when you type the above `make compare` command.
+When you have everything correct, when you type the above `make compare` command, he diff command that runs will appear and return with no output.
+It will run like this:

+    $ make compare
+    diff -b -B -I '.file*' -I '.ident*' lea_decode.s lea_decode_correct.s

 If there are errors, you will see output that attempts to tell you where the files are different.
 Lines with a < in front of them are from your file and lines with a > in front of them are corresponding lines in the correct complete version.
 The graders will use this to verify the correctness of your solution.